Local Nature Reserves

 Find out more from the Harperrig local nature reserve management plan [3Mb] 2009-14 (adopted December 2009).

-The council is in the process of updating the Harperigg Reservoir Habitat Management Plan that ran until 2014 and should be presented to the Environment Policy & Development Panel for consideration in Winter 2016/ Spring 2017.
+The council has updated the Harperrig Reservoir Habitat Management Plan that ran until 2014 and was approved by the council's Environment Policy & Development Panel Spring 2017.